 Attire: Street tennis shoes (Converse are acceptable), comfy "move-able" clothing, no bare midriffs or short shorts

 Our combo classes are 1/2 hour tap and 1/2 hour ballet or jazz and may also include basic tumbling.
-They are geared specifically for our younger dancers between the ages of 3-6 with focus placed on the development of self esteem, motor skills, creativity, coordination, and social skills while learning to take direction.
+They are geared specifically for our younger dancers between the ages of 3-6 with focus placed on the development of self esteem, motor skills, balance, coordination, and social skills while learning to take direction.
 Dance games and props are also used to encourage creativity and expression in movement.

-Attire: Pink leather ballet shoes, black tap shoes, any color leotard, tights, & ballet skirt.
+Attire: Pink ballet shoes, black tap shoes, any color leotard, tights, & ballet skirt.
 Dance dresses with skirts attached must have leotard and tights underneath for modesty.
 No leotards without tights.